nasuhashamsullnaim/STIW2044-LAB2/README.md

-# Hi, this is my STIW2044 Lab 2
+### Hi, this is my STIW2044 Lab 2

-A new Flutter project.
+Splash screen, login screen and register screen

 ## Getting Started